Theories of change and the vision of the Great Transition

 Different theories of change and different visions can be in conflict with each other, and the assumptions behind our visions and theories of change might not stand up to scrutiny.
 It is therefore important to understand our theories of change and the assumptions they are based upon.

-One of the aims of the Pathways to the Great Transition project is to provide impulses to the discussion on systemic change / Great Transition strategies and to critically reflect upon its landscape of discourses and theories of change.
+One of the aims of the Pathways to the Great Transition project is to provide an impulse to emerging discussions about systems change / the Great Transition, using the most recent critical reflections on discourse and theories of change.

-At our workshops in Barcelona in 2016, we asked questions and used participatory methods to start creating a picture about commonalities and differences between participants’ theories of change and visions for a sustainable and just future.
+At our workshop in Barcelona in 2016, we asked questions and used participatory methods to start painting a picture about the commonalities and differences between participants’ theories of change and visions for a sustainable and just future.